saajan20/REST-API-Testing-Using-Cucumber/README.md

 ![](image/cucumber_spring.png)

-#### Configuration
+### Configuration

-We'll now look at how we can integrate Cucumber in a Spring Micro service application.
+We'll now look at how we can integrate Cucumber in a Spring application.
 The first step is to create a Spring Boot application.
 Then we'll create a Spring REST service in the Boot application and write the Cucumber test for this REST Service.

 #### 1.Rest Controller